JoshDoug/Notes/PHP/install-php.md

 From source: don't.

 Using a package manager: brew, which installs source but automates process.
-PHP specific info when using brew here: https://github.com/Homebrew/homebrew-php
+PHP specific info when using brew [here](https://github.com/Homebrew/homebrew-php)

 Using pre-installed system php: avoid if possible (outdated).